 The output will be:

-In order to pass throughremovetagsorstriptagsProcessed HTML content (if anyremovetagsThe HTML left) can be normally parsed by the browser, we need to explicitly tell the template engine that this content is 'safe' and does not need to be escaped, and that's when it comes into play|safeFilter.
+To let passremovetagsorstriptagsThe processed HTML content (ifremovetagsleft HTML)can be parsed normally by the browser, we need to explicitly tell the template engine that this content is 'safe' and does not need to be escaped, which is where we use|safefilter.

-Therefore, when you want the remaining HTML structure to render normally after removing a specific tag, be sure to add it to the end of the filter chain|safe.
+Therefore, when you want the remaining HTML structure to render normally after removing a specific tag, you must add it at the end of the filter chain|safe.

 {% archiveList archives with type="list" limit="10" %}